 - (1) Institutions use a variety of methods for calculating teaching loads.
-The choice of method is the prerogative of the institution. - (2) Policies concerning loads should be clearly developed and published with regard to the variety of educational, artistic, and administrative duties undertaken by dance faculty, and any conversions between clock hours and credit hours. - (3) Classroom instruction in lecture/seminar format is commonly weighted with studio teaching on a 1:2 ratio, that is, 1 hour of classroom instruction is equated with 2 hours of studio instruction. - (4) Dance faculty teaching only classroom/seminar courses should have their load determined in the same way as faculty in other departments of the institution. - (5) All faculty should have sufficient time for artistic, scholarly, and professional activity in order to maintain excellence and growth in their respective areas of expertise. - (6) Normally, the teaching loads of those having administrative and/or consultative duties are appropriately reduced.
+The choice of method is the prerogative of the institution.
+When determining loads, it is recommended that institutions consider the means (such as on ground, hybrid, fully online) by which educational programs are delivered. - (2) Policies concerning loads should be clearly developed and published with regard to the variety of educational, artistic, and administrative duties undertaken by dance faculty, and any conversions between clock hours and credit hours. - (3) Classroom instruction in lecture/seminar format is commonly weighted with studio teaching on a 1:2 ratio, that is, 1 hour of classroom instruction is equated with 2 hours of studio instruction. - (4) Dance faculty teaching only classroom/seminar courses should have their load determined in the same way as faculty in other departments of the institution. - (5) All faculty should have sufficient time for artistic, scholarly, and professional activity in order to maintain excellence and growth in their respective areas of expertise. - (6) Normally, the teaching loads of those having administrative and/or consultative duties are appropriately reduced.